-In this column we will highlight Garrett County, its people, places and opportunities from an “insider” perspective.
-The articles will appear at various times throughout the year and will be authored by Deep Creek Times Owners/Publishers Mike Tumbarello and Sarah Myers.
+In this column we highlight Garrett County and the Deep Creek Lake, MD area.
+We provide short writings on its people, places, and opportunities from an “insider” perspective.
+Typically, the articles will be authored by Deep Creek Times Owner Sarah Myers.
 We also welcome submissions from members of the community and visitors.

 Originally published in the 2021 Premium Book

 The very first Garrett County Fair was held in 1917 in the Naylor Building on Third Street in Oakland, and the lot between that building and Center Street.
 Later, sheds were constructed near Center Street on the Sweeney lot to house part of the exhibits, and successful fairs were held at this location until the early twenties.